-The app EuroComDidact ToGo does not only train to build up interlingual routines for identifying whole words of a foreign language.
-It also supports to identify morphological correspondances between bridging and target languages.
+The app EuroComDidact ToGo does not only train to build up interlingual routines for unmasking ‘unknown’ words in foreign languages.
+It also supports to identify morphological correspondancy rules between bridge and target languages.

 The following figure shows how the EuroComDidact ToGo app exercises look like.
-On the left side, it presents a form-congruent series (Erklärung, explication...), on the right side, we see an opaque series (Sieb, sieve…)
+On the right side, the example presents a form-congruent series (Erklärung, explication, explicación...), on the left side, we see a partly opaque series (charmant, affascinante, encantador…)

 The following explanations elucidate the educational potential of the exercise pattern in terms of interlingual morphological and orthographic correspondences.
 Mentioning the learning goals provides information about exercise patterns and tasks.

 - Knowing that in Italian the international prefix ex-/es– is frequently replaced by s+consonant: spiegazione, lo studente, lo spirito ≠ esprimere, espresso (en./fr. explication, sp. estudiante, en. express).